Shikharsri1998/Dynamic_Circuits/Qubit-reuse plugin/Readme.txt

 Qubit-reuse plugin is used to create dynamic circuits from static circuits.
+The fidelities are state fidelities, not gate fidelities.

 Versions used are:
 Jupyter notebook>=7.2.0